iobroker-community-adapters/ioBroker.comfoair/README.md

 An ioBroker adapter for Zehnder Comfoair  'CA' -ventilations (i.e. ComfoAir CA350, NOT ComfoAir Q350...)

-Install adapter, create instance.
+To use this adapter, you need a RS232 to LAN oder WiFi Converter to connect ioBroker with your Zehnder Comfoair.
 Install hardware for TCP - connection to comfoair: i.e. RS232 to LAN adapter to the serial interface of the comfoair.
-Connect Pins 2, 3 and 5 only (should work also with TX, RX and GND - contacts of the cc-Ease connection.
+Connect Pins 2, 3 and 5 only (should work also with TX, RX and GND - contacts of the cc-Ease connection too).
 Actually this adapter works only with a LAN-Connection.
 A direct link based on a direct serial connection is in development.

+Install adapter, create instance.
 Set comfoair - IP-adress, port and polling - intervall.

 Values of your comfoair should be visible in the 'status' and the 'temperatures' channel now.

 By setting/changeing values in the 'control' - channel, you control your comfoair ventilation.

-Might work even if CC-Ease Panel is connected.
+Might work even if CC-Ease Panel is connected (on your own risk).
 Works well if ccEASE - Panel is disconnected.

 Tested on comfoair CA350.

 ## Changelog

+### 0.1.2

+- ReadME updated, minor bugfixes.

 ### 0.1.1